gamecook/ImpactWin8Bootstrap/readme.md

 ###Documentation On Platform Plugins
 I plan on finishing up the platform-specific plugins and documenting how to use them.
 ###Demo Site
 I'll be building a site to showcase each of the plugins along with example code on how to use them.

+##Change Log
+**v0.1.0-alpha**
+Initial Import from my original Impact Bootstrap with a modified version of Super Resident Raver and Win8 specific additions such as resizing, touch controls and stripping out platform plugins not needed on Win8.